Living tree doctrine: Charter

 The interpretation of the Canadian Charter of Rights and Freedoms also makes use of the living tree doctrine.
 Chief Justice Antonio Lamer stated in Re B.C.
 Motor Vehicle Act, "If the newly planted 'living tree' which is the Charter is to have the possibility of growth and adjustment over time, care must be taken to ensure that historical materials, such as the Minutes of Proceedings and Evidence of the Special Joint Committee, do not stunt its growth."

 Outside Canada

 United States

 In the United States there is also a philosophy of a living constitution.
 The idea of the living constitution is similar to the living tree doctrine; both philosophies assert that the constitution of their respective countries should reflect the current mores and values of society.
 This view point is in contrast with constitutional originalism, which is the belief that the constitution of the United States is to be interpreted in a way that reflects the original meaning when it was written.

 United Kingdom

 In a 2011 speech, Brenda Hale, Baroness Hale of Richmond used the terminology of the living tree in a somewhat controversial discussion of the European Convention of Human Rights, describing it as a more "vivid image" than the "living instrument" doctrine used in relation to the Convention.

+India

+The Constitution of India is considered to be a living and breathing document.